 A consultant with exceptional relationship building, people development, and problem solving skills, he has the ability to operate at both the conceptual and practical level — seeing the big picture, while also examining and handling the small details.

-Steve is also the owner and creator of WorkplacePsychology.Net, a website about people and behaviors in the workplace.
-The WorkplacePsychology.Net blog has been cited in various online media, including The Huffington Post, New York Times, and the Harvard Business Review.
+Dr. Nguyen is the owner and creator of WorkplacePsychology.Net, a website about people and behaviors in the workplace.
+He has been quoted in Fast Company, a business magazine, and BBC Capital, the business news website from the BBC.
+The WorkplacePsychology.Net website has been linked to by respected online media, including The New York Times, Harvard Business Review, and The Huffington Post.

 Steve Nguyen's Experience: